Dr. Gino Aisenberg, Co-Director

 Daron Ryan, Research Coordinator

-Daron Ryan joins us as Research Coordinator, handing the operations of our center-housed research projects and assisting our research faculty members.
+Daron Ryan joins us as Research Coordinator, handling the operations of our center-housed research projects and assisting our research faculty members.
 Originally from Portland, Daron received her bachelor’s degree in Psychology from the University of Puget Sound and her MPH in Health Services with a concentration in Social and Behavioral Sciences from the University of Washington.
 Daron began her career in public health as a community health worker and family case manager in Pierce County.
 With a special interest in stress and social determinants of health, Daron has since been involved in addressing Latino mental health disparities through community-engaged research and promoting the health of low-wage industry workers.
 Daron brings strong data management and analytic skills to this position and is eager to contribute to the center’s mission to advance Latinx health.

 Natasha Ludwig-Barron, Graduate Student Assistant